peteroupc/CBOR/README.md

 -----------

 This repository contains code in two languages: C# and Java.
-C# is the main language of the project, and has the most features.
+C# is the main language of the project, and the C# implementation has the most features.

+The C# implementation is designed as a Portable Class Library, making it usable not only in the .NET Framework, but also Silverlight 5 and Windows Phone 8.

 The Java version is a translation from the C# version.

-The Java version contains almost as many features as the C# version and has all the important ones, such as reading and writing CBOR objects, CBOR/JSON conversion, and support for decimal fractions and bigfloats.
+It contains almost as many features as the C# version and has all the important ones, such as reading and writing CBOR objects, CBOR/JSON conversion, and support for decimal fractions and bigfloats.